Self-Employment Is Growing Among The UK Millennials

 ProBlogger has the most comprehensive toolkit for all the different ways you can monetise your blog: The Full Blog Monetization Menu – 60+ Ways to Make Money With Your Blog.

 Offer your services online

-Are you good at writing, social media management, graphic design or video production?
+Are you good at writing, social media management, web development, graphic design or video production?
 There are plenty of marketplaces at your disposal.

 You can join platforms like Upwork, Freelancer, YunoJuno, The Work Crowd, 90 seconds, ICUC, eModeration, LiveWorld, 99Social, etc.